-Did you know that Ohio employs more welders than any other state except Texas and California?2 The trades are big business in this part of the country.
-And the future looks bright: The construction industry alone is expected to expand by 12 percent in the state between 2014 and 2024.3 That means tradespeople with the right qualifications should enjoy stable and enjoyable careers.
+Did you know that according to the Occupational Employment Statistics (OES) program, Ohio employs more welders than any other state except Texas and California?
+The trades are big business in this part of the country.
+And the future looks bright: The construction industry alone is expected to expand by 10 percent in the state between 2016 and 2026, according to the Ohio Department of Job and Family Services (ODJFS).
+That means tradespeople with the right qualifications should enjoy stable and enjoyable careers.

-Check out the projected rates of job growth for the following trade occupations in Ohio:3
+Check out the projected rates of job growth—based on ODJFS data—for the following trade occupations in Ohio:

 2. Good Incomes

 The trades offer excellent earning potential in Ohio.
-In fact, in 2018, median wages for plumbers, brickmasons, and structural iron and steel workers in this part of the Midwest were higher than the national median.2 And keep in mind that those are median salaries, meaning half of the workers in those fields actually made more.
+In fact, OES data shows that in 2018, median wages for plumbers, brickmasons, and structural iron and steel workers in this part of the Midwest were higher than the national median.
+And keep in mind that those are median salaries, meaning half of the workers in those fields actually made more.

-To get an idea of what you could earn, consider this list of median salaries for various trades careers in Ohio:2
+To get an idea of what you could earn, consider this list of median salaries from the OES program for various trades careers in Ohio: